aarmono/crypto_transceiver_instructions/README.md

 More advanced builds may involve additional components to make the design more polished or portable, such as

-* USB phone charger instead of a power supply (get one as close to 2.5A output as possible)
+* USB phone charger instead of a power supply (get one that has at least one port that outputs as close to 2.5A output as possible)
 * Micro USB power switch cable to allow power to be disconnected without unplugging USB connectors
 * SD card extenders to make it easier to insert/remove the SD card